adityabliss25/Grade-Manager-System/docs/Week1_Fundamentals_Documentation.md

 ## 2. Setup and Installation Instructions
 1. **JDK Version:** Developed using JDK 11+.
 2. **IDE:** Project can be opened in IntelliJ IDEA or Eclipse.
-3. **Execution:** Run the `Main.java` file.
+3. **Execution:** Run the `GradeManager.java` file.
 Enter data into the console when prompted by the program.

 ---